 Don't stand in their way, was another I remembered in time to roll myself to one side, barely escaping their booted feet.
-The Ganthor, a smallish Herd of thirteen, crowded and bumped behind a larger individual who had to be their Matriarch as she led them up the steps of the Gallery.
-They thundered past me to disappear inside.
+The Ganthor, a smallish Herd of thirteen, crowded and bumped behind a larger individual who had

 I winced at the sound of breaking glass and snapping wood, among other things.
-The Herd must have run right through the art the Feneden had dropped in the entrance-way.
+The Herd must have run right through the art the Feneden had dropped in the entranceway.